jpcawley/udacity-data-warehousing/README.md

 or
 * In the Udacity workspace, open terminal and run ```python pipeline.py```
 ### Validation
-* Run queries in `analysis.ipynb` after ETL completes but BEFORE deleting AWS resources. or
+* Run queries in `analysis.ipynb` after ETL completes but BEFORE deleting AWS resources

+or

-* add queries 'analysis_queries' in `validate.py` and rerun `pipeline.py`.
+* Add queries 'analysis_queries' in `validate.py` and rerun `pipeline.py`